acdra1n/project-gtool/README.md

 In order to use gtool, you must have Node.js installed.
 You may also have to run `npm install` in order to install its dependencies.

+Binaries are also available on the releases page if there are issues running it from source.

 ## Examples

 ### PRE: **Creating a context**